 NAPUS PAC Program Maintenance

-NAPUS PAC is maintained by a treasurer and assistant treasurer who are registered with the FEC.
-The PAC treasurer and the assistant treasurer for PAC are responsible for:
+NAPUS PAC is maintained by a treasurer who is registered with the FEC.
+The PAC treasurer for PAC is responsible for:

 * Filing complete and accurate reports and statements on time.